Top 10 Call Center software

 2021.
 Zoom, Five9 Scrap $14.7 Billion Deal as Investors Vote No

-Zoom Video Communications Inc. and Five9 Inc. scrapped their $14.7 billion merger agreement after a steep decline in Zoom’s shares slashed the deal’s value by almost a third, leading Five9 shareholders to reject the offer.
-Zoom sought to buy Five9, a call-center software provider, to bolster its popular videoconferencing app in the face of stiffening competition.
-Five9, based in San Ramon, California, makes cloud-based software that uses artificial intelligence to help companies answer questions from customers and interact with them regardless of language, location or device.
-Five9’s clients include brands like Under Armour, Citrix, Athena Health and Lululemon, according to its website.
+Zoom Video Communications Inc. and Five9 Inc. have terminated their $14.7 billion merger agreement due to a significant drop in Zoom's share price, resulting in a nearly one-third reduction in the deal's value.
+As a result, shareholders of Five9 rejected the offer.
+Zoom had intended to acquire Five9, a provider of call-center software, to enhance its widely used videoconferencing application in the face of intensifying competition.
+Headquartered in San Ramon, California, Five9 develops cloud-based software that utilizes artificial intelligence to assist companies in addressing customer inquiries and engaging with them irrespective of language, location, or device.
+According to its website, Five9 serves notable brands such as Under Armour, Citrix, Athena Health, and Lululemon.

 2021.
 AI-powered contact centre Skit raises $23M

-Bengaluru-based artificial intelligence SaaS voice automation company Skit, has closed a $23 million Series B round.
-Skit has developed its AI-based voice automation platform VIVA, short for Vernacular Intelligent Voice Assistant, which enables corporations to automate 90% of their call center operations powered by Natural Language Understanding (NLU) technology.
-Call centers are traditionally places where there are high costs and high attrition rates, and for the end-users the traditional interactive voice responses (IVRs) and the wait times are irritating.
-There were longer than usual wait-times, call drops and going through extensive IVR menus and frequent agent transfers, which increase customer frustration.
-With more than 10 million hours of training data, Skit’s VIVA replicates human-like conversation and understands the speaker’s intent and can translate other unique speech characteristics that enable more efficient query resolutions
+Artificial intelligence SaaS voice automation company Skit, based in Bengaluru, has recently concluded a Series B funding round, raising $23 million.
+Skit has developed VIVA (Vernacular Intelligent Voice Assistant), an AI-powered voice automation platform.
+This innovative solution empowers businesses to automate up to 90% of their call center operations using advanced Natural Language Understanding (NLU) technology.
+Call centers have traditionally been associated with high costs and turnover rates, and customers often find the conventional interactive voice responses (IVRs) and long waiting times frustrating.
+Issues such as extended wait times, call drops, navigating complex IVR menus, and frequent transfers between agents can significantly increase customer frustration.
+Leveraging over 10 million hours of training data, Skit's VIVA replicates human-like conversation and comprehends the speaker's intent, including unique speech characteristics, enabling more efficient resolution of queries.

 2021.
 Talkdesk raises $230M for smart contact centers

-Talkdesk, a provider of cloud-based contact center software, announced $230 million in new Series D funding.
-Talkdesk uses artificial intelligence and machine learning to improve customer service for midmarket and enterprise businesses.
-It counts over 1,800 companies as customers, including IBM, Acxiom, Trivago and Fujitsu.
-This year, the company unveiled new features, including Talkdesk Workspace, a customizable interface for contact center teams, and Talkdesk Builder, a set of tools for customization across workspaces, routing, reporting and integrations.
-It also launched contact center tools designed specifically for financial services and healthcare organizations and what it is touting as the “industry’s first human-in-the-loop tool for contact centers and continues to lower the barrier to adopting artificial intelligence solutions.”
+Talkdesk, a leading provider of cloud-based contact center software, has recently announced securing $230 million in new Series D funding.
+Talkdesk leverages artificial intelligence and machine learning to enhance customer service for midmarket and enterprise businesses.
+With a customer base of over 1,800 companies, including IBM, Acxiom, Trivago, and Fujitsu, Talkdesk has established itself as a trusted solution in the industry.
+This year, the company introduced several new features, such as Talkdesk Workspace, a customizable interface for contact center teams, and Talkdesk Builder, a comprehensive set of tools for customization across workspaces, routing, reporting, and integrations.
+Additionally, Talkdesk launched specialized contact center tools tailored specifically for financial services and healthcare organizations.
+Notably, the company also introduced what it refers to as the "industry's first human-in-the-loop tool for contact centers," further facilitating the adoption of artificial intelligence solutions in the industry while ensuring a human touch in customer interactions.

 2021.
 Zoom buys cloud call center firm Five9 for $14.7B

-Zoom has agreed a deal to buy cloud call centre service provider Five9 for about $14.7 billion.
-The proposed acquisition is Zoom’s latest attempt to expand its offerings.
-In the past year, the video conferencing software has added several office collaboration products, a cloud phone system, and an all-in-one home communications appliance.
-The acquisition of Five9 — which has amassed over 2,000 customers worldwide including Citrix and Under Armour and processes over 7 billion minutes of calls annually — will help Zoom enter the “$24 billion” market for contact centers
+Zoom has reached an agreement to purchase cloud call centre service provider Five9 for approximately $14.7 billion.
+This proposed acquisition is part of Zoom's ongoing efforts to expand its range of offerings.
+Over the past year, the video conferencing software has introduced various office collaboration products, a cloud phone system, and an all-in-one home communications appliance.
+By acquiring Five9, which serves more than 2,000 customers worldwide, including Citrix and Under Armour, and handles over 7 billion minutes of calls annually, Zoom aims to enter the contact center market valued at around "$24 billion."

 2021.
 Genesys acquires Bold360 from LogMeIn

-Genesys, a global leader in contact centre solutions, has completed its acquisition of Bold360 from LogMeIn, advancing its Experience as a Service(SM) vision.
-Bold360 is known for its leading digital capabilities, including customer chat, conversational AI, dynamic knowledge base and intuitive agent experience.
-By uniting Bold360’s complementary capabilities with the Genesys AI and data platform and partner ecosystem, Genesys will enable companies to deliver experiences that are fluid, context-based and personalised across any part of their business or channel.
-With Bold360, Genesys will accelerate its vision for Experience as a Service, reimagining how empathy can inextricably link marketing, sales and service experiences for customers.
+Genesys, a prominent global provider of contact center solutions, has successfully concluded the acquisition of Bold360 from LogMeIn, thus advancing its vision of Experience as a Service(SM).
+Bold360 is renowned for its cutting-edge digital capabilities, including customer chat, conversational AI, dynamic knowledge base, and intuitive agent experience.
+Through the integration of Bold360's complementary features with the Genesys AI and data platform, as well as its partner ecosystem, Genesys empowers companies to deliver seamless, context-based, and personalized experiences across all aspects of their business and channels.
+By incorporating Bold360, Genesys accelerates its vision for Experience as a Service, reimagining how empathy can intricately connect marketing, sales, and service experiences to benefit customers.

 2020.
 AI startup Cresta wants to reinforce human contact center workers